 Agile ‘Scrum’ System

-In practical terms, this means that MOR works to two-week 'Sprints' of defined activity with daily 'Standups' to assess the previous days work and the work to be undertaken that day.
+In practical terms, this means that MOR Digital works to weekly 'Sprints' of defined activity with daily 'Standups' to assess the previous days work and the work to be undertaken that day.
 This ensures that any developments are shared with the entire team and there is a transparent view of project progress.
 Elements can be prioritised or de-prioritised as necessary and focus can be managed on the most important items for any given day.

 When it comes to planning, each Sprint starts with a Sprint Planning session and all current projects are scoped out to their full requirements.
 It is also during these planning sessions that the previous Sprint is reviewed and productivity analysed.